AnIdiotsGuide/discordjs-bot-guide/coding-guides/starboard.md

 A starboard is a popular feature in bots that serve as a channel of messages that users of the server find funny, stupid, or both!
 To make a functioning starboard, we need to monitor for a reaction being added to a message, and we'll do this with the `messageReactionAdd` and `messageReactionRemove` events.

 > Before we start, there is one thing you need to know.
-This code is compatible with only Guidebot Class.
-This is due to a restriction with passing `client` to the messageReactionAdd and messageReactionRemove events.
+This tutorial is only immediately compatible with only Guidebot Class.

 So, let's begin!